tayler6000/pyVoIP/docs/VoIP.rst

 .. _callstate:

 VoIP.\ **CallState**
-  CallState is an Enum with three attributes.
+  CallState is an Enum with four attributes.

+  CallState.\ **DIALING***
+    This CallState is used to describe when a :term:`user` has originated a call to a :term:`client`, but it has yet to be answered.

   CallState.\ **RINGING**
     This CallState is used to describe when a :term:`client` is calling, but the call has yet to be answered.